yinfredyue/yinfredyue.github.io2/_posts/2021-03-25-[3]-buffer-pool-manager.md

     // 1.2  Otherwise, find a replacement page R from the free list or the replacer;
     // 2.
 If R is dirty, flush it to disk;
     // 3.
 Delete R from the page table and insert P;
     // 4.
-Read P from the disk into the buffer pool, and return pointer to P.
+Read P from the disk into the buffer pool, pin the page, and return pointer to P.
   }

   /* Unpin the page from the buffer pool. */